 Made possible by a grant from:

 This program is free and is sponsored by Ohio Department of Natural Resources Division of Wildlife.
 Instructors are certified by the Division of Wildlife.
-Passport to Fishing is held at Boettler Park Pavilion and Boettler Park Pond located at 5300 Massillon Road in the front of the park 9:00 a.m.-12:00 p.m.
-Meeting location is Boettler Park Pavilion.
+Passport to Fishing is held at Central Park from 9:00 a.m. to 11:00 a.m.
+We will meet at the Central Park Community Hall and will fish in the pond next to the CAB.
+You can park in the Central Administration parking lot located at 1755 Town Park Boulevard.

 This is a free program.